jeremy9k27/3DxT/README.md

 ![image](https://github.com/jeremy9k27/3DxT/assets/118779230/491470c4-0601-4c1e-8553-0a0b56039ee4)

 According to xT, the value of the two situations is roughly equal because the ball is at a roughly symmetrical spots.
 However, it's obvious that Son is in a much more threatening position than Kompany.
-One way we can tell, and the reasoning we will feed to out algorithm, is that Son is **ahead of all the defnders** whereas there are many defenders in front of Kompany.
+One way we can tell, and the reasoning we will feed to our algorithm, is that Son is **ahead of all the defenders** whereas there are many defenders in front of Kompany.

 3DxT addresses this shortcoming by incorporating defender positioning to xT, adding a new level of highly important context.

-Of course, on the pitch, the grids are still 2D.
-However, the intution of this stat becomes 3 Dimesnional because the height of the defensive line becomes a new input/dimenson.
-The visualization (as seen in issues), is a rectangular prism.

 **Methodology**